adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Teams finals competitions are held on two 1000pc unreleased Ravensburger puzzles, and competitors have three hours to either complete or finish as much of both of the puzzles as possible.

-I am hopeful that our team will make the finals.
+My team, Jigsaw JAMM, has made the finals and will be at table 77.
 You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/teams/final).

 The final competition will happen at 1:30pm ET on Sunday, March 29, 2026 and will be live streamed below.